ncatlab/nlab-content/pages/20018.md

 \section{Prototypical example}

-The prototypical algebraic structure to make sense of the notion of a word is that of a [[monoid]].
+The prototypical algebraic structure with which to make sense of the notion of a word is that of a [[monoid]].
 If 'word' is used in a context where the intended algebraic structure is not made clear, use of free monoids is likely intended.

 \begin{defn} Let $X$ be a set.
 A _word_ in the elements of $X$ is an element of the [[free monoid]] on $X$. \end{defn}